Established

 First edition.
 Second impression (called a 'Second Edition').
 Crown 8vo.
 Pp. 293, [3, blank].
 Publisher's deep rust cloth boards, lettered in gilt to spine; top edges yellow, others partially trimmed.
 1/1000 copies printed in September 1925, following a first impression of 2000 copies published in May.

-Far rarer than the first impression, published four months earlier.
+Far rarer than the first impression published four months earlier.
 Lacking the scarce, Vanessa Bell-designed dustwrapper, graceful signature to flyleaf, else Near Fine.

 Listed on TIME's 2005 selection of the 100 best English-language novels written since 1923.
 "Mrs. Dalloway said she would buy the flowers herself".
 Woolf's stream-of-consciousness prose unfolds on a single summer's day as society matron, Clarissa Dalloway, prepares to host a party in the evening.
 Concurrently, a shell-shocked veteran, Septimus Warren Smith, provides a poignant counterpoint to Clarissa's reflections, highlighting the profound impact of war on the human psyche.
 Woolf very likely drew on her own mental breakdowns in her portrayal of Smith's fractured world.
 Throughout, she layers and interweaves the strains of the various characters' thoughts in a virtual polyphonic cantata, in the process breaking decisively with the conventions of the realistic novel.